-I didn’t even know what gaslighting in relationships meant until recently.
-Gaslighting is something that I’ve experienced many times in romantic relationships, friendships, familial relationships and in business.
+I didn’t know what gaslighting in relationships meant until recently.
+Gaslighting is something that I’ve experienced many times in romantic relationships, friendships, familial relationships, and in business.

 What is Gaslighting?

 Gaslighting can happen to ANYONE – It doesn’t discriminate against age, wisdom, orientation or gender.
-It’s obviously more prevalent and easier to detect in cults and dictatorships, but it occurs in relationships everyday… and is nearly undetectable.
+It is obviously, more prevalent and easier to detect in cults, some religions, and dictatorships, but it occurs in relationships every day… and is nearly undetectable.

 Gaslighting in relationships is very gradual and s l o w.

-It can’t survive in any environment other than slow, steady & subtle.
+It can’t survive in any environment other than slow, steady, and subtle.

 And because it’s so gradual, the person being gaslight not only doesn’t realize what’s going on, but they also can’t fully detect the extent to which they’ve been brainwashed.

-It’s finding yourself all alone in an empty room on top of the cold, hard marble floor.
+It’s the equivalent of finding yourself all alone in an empty room on top of the cold, hard marble floor.
 You’re so cold and uncomfortable, but no one ever notices.
-Then one day, someone comes along and seems to understand and empathize with your situation on a potential Happily-Ever-After level; a level that no one has ever before.
+Then one day, someone comes along and seems to understand and empathize with your situation on a level that no one has ever before.

-You’re so grateful for the warmth however, that you don’t realize everyday, inch by inch, the rug is being pulled out from under you until one day – a gaslighting example…
+You’re so grateful for the warmth, you don’t realize that every day, inch by inch, the rug is being pulled out from under you until one day…

 You ask your partner, “Where’s the rug that was here?
 I’m freezing!”